-Leechpool Woods is a 53-acre site of ancient woodland.
+Leechpool Woods is a site of ancient woodland.
 There are five signposted walking trails that cover different habitats, including a sculpture trail.
 Owlbeech Woods is restored heathland that supports a rare selection of flora and fauna.
 The combined woods cover 109 acres.
 Admission to both sites is free and they are open all year round.

 Leechpool Woods car park is off Harwood Road and is free.
 Free parking is also available next to South Holmes Play Area.

 As part of our on-going land management strategy, please be aware that grazing animals are used in Owlbeech Woods.
 These include cattle, sheep and domestic horses.
 They help to create and maintain the woodland and heathland habitats and the complexity of diverse scrubby ecotones between.